geoschem/geos-chem-shared-docs/supplemental-guides/species-guide.rst

          Name:
            FullName: full name of the species
            Formula: chemical formula of the species
-           MW_g: molecular weight of the species EITHER  Is_Gas: true
+           MW_g: molecular weight of the species in grams EITHER  Is_Gas: true
    OR      Is_Aerosol: true